On 3 November 2020, millions of Americans voted for who they want to be their next president.

 Check out Newsround's US election dictionary below to find out what they all mean.

-This is a state where people will generally vote for the Democratic party - that is Hillary Clinton's party.
+This is a state where people will generally vote for the Democratic party - that is presidential candidate Joe Biden's party.

 When people in the same political party go around the country and try to persuade people to vote for them, this is called campaigning.
 People who want to become president spend a lot of money doing this.